 Although Canary’s main mission is to ensure that Sideview’s own commercial apps continue to run on Splunk 8 in the absence of the “Advanced XML” systems, it also happens to be broadly backwards-compatible to a decent subset of the views that could be created with Sideview Utils.
 Whether or not your particular views and dashboards are within this subset, is the critical question.

-It runs in both Splunk 7.X and Splunk 8.X, so you can start testing all this now before upgrading to Splunk 8.
+It runs in both Splunk 7.X and Splunk 8.X, so you can start testing all this regardless of whether you’ve upgraded to Splunk 8 already.

 Custom CSS and Custom JS will likely be a problem